PhysicsCodesLab/TensorLabXD.jl/docs/src/man/intro.md

 Physical problems often have some symmetries, i.e., the system is invariant under the action of a group ``\mathsf{G}`` which acts on the vector spaces ``V`` of the system according to a certain representation.
-Having quantum mechanics in mind, TensorXD.jl is so far restricted to unitary representations.
+Having quantum mechanics in mind, TensorLabXD.jl is so far restricted to unitary representations.

 A general representation space ``V`` can be specified as the number of times every